Apply to our Graduate Program

 Applying to Our Graduate Program

 If you are interested in applying, forms and instructions for both domestic and international students are available on the School of Engineering and Applied Science website.
 Additional information helpful to applicants may also be found in our FAQ section.
-Applications and all supporting materials are due by December 15 for Fall matriculation.
+Applications and all supporting materials for the Ph.D. and M.S. degrees are due by December 15 for Fall matriculation.
+The M.E. degree has rolling admissions December - April.
 Please consider the following application tips when applying:

 - Be as specific as you can about what research areas and laboratories interest you.
 Telling us which professors and labs best match your interests helps us make sure the right people read your application.